The Brussels attacks highlight the vulnerability of airports

-There are already more police and military personnel at major international airports in Europe, the United States and around the world in response to the attacks, and travelers are being told to arrive earlier because of increased pre-flight security.
+There had already been more police and military personnel at major international airports in Europe, the United States and around the world in response to the Brussels attacks, and travelers should still arrive earlier because of increased preflight security.

-That's a typical response after a terrorist attack, says aviation security expert Richard Bloom.
-But that's not the only answer to preventing future attacks.
+That’s a typical response after an attack, says aviation security expert Richard Bloom, but that’s not the only way to halt future attacks.

 Detecting threats well before they arrive at the airport is key.

-"The United States and Israel have two of the best aviation security operations in the world," says Bloom, who is Embry-Riddle Aeronautical University's chief academic officer and director of terrorism, intelligence and security studies.
+“The United States and Israel have two of the best aviation security operations in the world,” says Bloom, Embry-Riddle Aeronautical University’s chief academic officer and director of terrorism, intelligence and security studies.

 “They engage in intelligence gathering operations and identify people who are a threat way before they get anywhere near the airport,” he says.
 “The farther away you handle it, neutralizing the threat, the better off you are.”